FabiolaIannarilli/lorelogram/README.md

 The package's vignette is available at: <https://fabiolaiannarilli.github.io/lorelogram/articles/lorelogram.html>

 Alternatively, to install the package and simultaneously build the vignette, use the following lines of code.
-This will require longer time to run.
+This will require several minutes.

     if (!require("devtools")) install.packages("devtools",
                                            repos = "http://cran.us.r-project.org",